No booking fees on the app

 Sheffield to Newcastle train timetable

-The journey from Sheffield to Newcastle on the fastest train in 1h 49m, usually 2h 5m.
-Each day, 45 trains leave from Sheffield, starting at 05:54 and ending at 23:28.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Sheffield to Newcastle, take the fastest train in 1h 49m, typically 2h 5m.
+Daily, 44 trains depart from Sheffield, with the first at 05:48 and the last at 23:27.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 DepartsArrivesOperator